 Recommends Working Group 3 to continue coordination with UNDRR, ITU, WMO, Alert Hub and other relevant organizations on strategic planning and training on CAP and other methods for enhanced tsunami warning dissemination and communication

-Recommends Working Group 3 to continue the review of existing national and local SOPs and provide a report for the ICG XX.
+Recommends Working Group 3 to continue the review of existing national and local SOPs including the needs for capacity enhancement and training and provide a report for the ICG XX.

-Decides for PTWC and CATAC to finalize the coordination and conduct communication tests following notification to Member States, and report results to WG3 and Member States for their evaluation and to identify weaknesses and make recommendations to strengthen delivery systems,
+Recommends PTWC and CATAC to finalize the coordination and conduct communication tests following notification to Member States, and report results to WG3 and Member States for their evaluation of the tests and to identify weaknesses and make recommendations to strengthen delivery systems,

 Notes that the Revised User’s Guide for the PTWC Procedures and Products for CARIBE EWS was published in May 2025 and that the new products will be implemented by PTWC in August 2026.